sCrypt-Inc/scryptTS-docs/btc-docs/how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md

 ```

-### Tx Builders

-To deploy or interact with contracts, we must build transactions and broadcast them to Bitcoin.
-We have some built-in tx builders for the most common way to interact with contracts, so usually you don't have to implement them.
-If the default tx builder does not meet your specific requirements, such as having extra inputs or outputs in your tx, you can [customize it](./how-to-customize-a-contract-tx.md).

 #### Contract Deployment Transaction

 A Bitcoin transaction is required when deploying a contract to the blockchain.
 The transaction should have an output, whose script is compiled from the contract.
 This output is known as a contract UTXO and the contract instance comes from this UTXO.